 The Role of Language Models on the Path to AGI

-Large Language Models (LLMs) like GPT-5, Claude, and Gemini represent perhaps the most promising near-term step toward AGI.
+Large Language Models (LLMs) like GPT-5, Claude, and Gemini represent the most promising near-term step toward AGI.
+They demonstrate multi-domain competence and contextual understanding, but still lack true grounded experience in the physical world.

 Measuring Progress Toward AGI